E-Commerce Customer Experience: How To Create Great Experiences

 “For e-commerce, site search is the primary tool for building baskets and conversion, whether they’re new or returning customers,” says Shanti Vellanki, IT Director at grocery retailer Albertsons.

-The search box is the most important real estate on any site, and it's a pivotal touchpoint for customer experience.
+We couldn't agree more.
+The search box is the most important real estate on any site, and it's a pivotal touchpoint for your customer experience.

 Customers want a search function that delivers relevance to them.
 They want to know if the item they want is in stock and they want to see relevant suggestions, accurate up-to-date information, and detailed product information.